-Eating at one of the most expensive three Michelin star restaurants in the world is guaranteed to leave a dent in your wallet, but sometimes you cannot put a price on taste.
+Eating at one of the most expensive three Michelin-star restaurants in the world is guaranteed to leave a dent in your wallet, but you cannot put a price on quality.

-Whether you’re looking to sample some of France’s finest food classics, experience one of the best and most traditional meals you can get in Japan, or taste some of the freshest Swiss produce available, you’re certain to find your next fine dining venue of choice in our selection of the most expensive – and often most exclusive – restaurants around the globe.
+Whether you’re looking to sample some of France’s finest food classics, experience one of the most quintessential meals in Japan, or taste some of the freshest Swiss produce available, you’re certain to find your next fine dining venue of choice in our selection chosen from some of the most expensive restaurants worldwide.

 With their age-old cooking techniques, sophisticated dining rooms and reputation for using the finest quality ingredients, the French have arguably been leading the way with cuisine for several decades.

-It, therefore, comes as no surprise that chefs drawing inspiration from classic French cooking dominate our list of the most expensive restaurants in the world.
+It, therefore, comes as no surprise that the chefs drawing inspiration from French cooking dominate our list of the most expensive restaurants in the world.

 Starting in Paris, where Alain Ducasse’s flagship restaurant Plaza Athenee provides an unforgettable dining experience, food connoisseurs can indulge in a menu of unusual ingredients, costing an average of £720 for a meal for two.

-Elsewhere in France, Maison Pic – run by France’s only female chef to hold three Michelin stars, Anne-Sophie Pic, whose great-grandmother founded the restaurant in 1889 – guests can dine in style with a menu that pays homage to generations passed.
+Elsewhere in France, Maison Pic – run by one of only four women to hold three Michelin stars, Anne-Sophie Pic, whose great-grandmother founded the restaurant in 1889 – guests can dine in style with a menu that pays homage to generations passed.

-French cuisine is also on the menu at six other Michelin star restaurants.
-Swiss venues Schloss Schauenstein, located in an 18th century alpine castle, and Hotel de Ville, in Crissier, near Lausanne, both create seasonal menus made from the highest quality ingredients.
+French cuisine readily crosses the border into Switzerland with Swiss venues Schloss Schauenstein, located in an 18th-century alpine castle, and Hotel de Ville, in Crissier, near Lausanne, both creating seasonal menus made from the highest quality ingredients.

-Meanwhile, De Librije, in the Netherlands, and Hertog Jan, in Belgium, surprise guests with their modern, inventive cuisine and, again, focus on high-quality regional and seasonal ingredients.
-Hertog Jan goes one step further by sourcing all of its ingredients from its own bio-farm garden.
+Meanwhile, De Librije, in the Netherlands surprises guests with their modern, inventive cuisine and, again, focuses on high-quality regional and seasonal ingredients.

-While French restaurants dominate our list of the most expensive three star Michelin restaurants in the world, traditional Japanese venue Kitcho, in Kyoto, Japan, and New York sushi restaurant Masa take the prize for being the priciest.
+While French restaurants largely dominate our list of the most expensive three-star Michelin restaurants in the world, traditional Japanese venues Kitcho, in Kyoto, Japan, and New York sushi restaurant Masa take the prize for being the priciest.

-Run by award-winning chef Kunio Tokuoka, Kitcho is famed for being one of the best meals you can get in Japan, while Masa offers diners arguably the best sushi they can get in New York, with several types of exotic seafood flown in from Japan.
+Run by award-winning chef Kunio Tokuoka, Kitcho is famed for being one of the best meals you can get in Japan, while Masa offers diners arguably the best sushi available in New York, with several types of exotic seafood specifically flown in from Japan.

 Read on to find out more about the most expensive restaurants in the world.